tassosho/mimic2/README.md

    ```
      * other datasets can be used i.e. `--dataset blizzard` for Blizzard data
      * for the mailabs dataset, do `preprocess.py --help` for options.
 Also note that mailabs uses sample_size of 16000
+     * you may want to create your own preprocessing script that works for your dataset.
+You can follow examples from preprocess.py and ./datasets

+    preprocess.py creates a train.txt and metadata.txt. train.txt is the file you use to pass to train.py input parameter. metadata.txt can be used as a reference to get max input lengh, max output lengh, and how many hours is your dataset.

+    **NOTE**
+    modify hparams.py to cater to your dataset.

 4. **Train a model**
    ```